saucelabs/replay-chrome-extension/README.md

 ### Load the Extension

-1. Open Chrome and type `chrome://extension`.
+1. Open Chrome Canary and type `chrome://extension`.
 2. Enable Developer Mode by clicking the toggle switch next to Developer mode.
 3. Click the Load unpacked button and select `build` directory.
 4. Open a new tab and open devtools -> Recorder tab.